-Therefore, Offenders with spent convictions do not have to disclose these for most jobs.
-Until March 2015, Employers could use subject access rights under the Data Protection Act to obtain certain records from the Police about potential or existing employees, or self-employed indiviudals, as a condition of their employment.
-This was prohibited on 10th March 2015 so Employers can no longer require an individual to make an access request about the information that is held about their spent or unspent convictions (and give this information to the Employer); except in certain circumstances where the record is required by law or where it is justified in the public interest; otherwise the Employer will be commiting a criminal offence and can be fined.
+Therefore, offenders with spent convictions don’t have to disclose these for most jobs.
+Until March 2015, employers could use subject access rights under the Data Protection Act to obtain certain records from the police about potential or existing employees, or self-employed individuals, as a condition of their employment.
+This was prohibited on 10th March 2015 so employers can no longer require an individual to make an access request about the information that’s held about their spent or unspent convictions (and give this information to the Employer), except in certain circumstances where the record is required by law or where it’s justified in the public interest.
+Otherwise, the employer will be committing a criminal offence and can be fined.

 In deciding whether an individual is suitable for a particular job, Employers should consider: